Skip to Content

 The Banff Gondola offers incredible views of the town and surrounding mountains

-A drive up the Mount Norquay road will reveal the best free viewpoint of Banff.
+For the best free viewpoint in Banff, head to Mount Norquay Road.
 If you dare, continue to the ski resort to try the thrilling Via Ferrata course!

 Iconic Moraine Lake view with ten snow capped peaks backdropping reflective lake